 Extracellular vesicles.

-Secreted membrane-bound vesicles, consisting of exosomes and microvesicles, collectively called extracellular vesicles (EV) are important mediators of intercellular communications.
+Secreted membrane-bound vesicles, consisting of exosomes and microvesicles, collectively called extracellular vesicles (EV) are important mediators of intercellular communications (Figure 1).
 Exosomes are defined as 40-100nm diameter extracellular vesicles formed by exocytosis of multivesicular bodies(Gu et al. 2014).
-Multivesicular body biogenesis require membrane budding proceeding the formation of small invaginations of the endosomal membrane.
+Multivesicular body biogenesis involves inward membrane budding of the endosomal membrane.
+The exosomes are released upon fusion of the enclosing membrane with the plasma membrane.
 Whilst similar in size and biochemical markers, microvesicles differ from exosomes by being released directly from budding off the plasma membrane(Minciacchi et al. 2015).
-These EVs are typically enriched in particular lipid domains, similar to lipid rafts, which integrate embedded proteins or peripheral membrane proteins.
-Cholesterol, sphingolipids and ceramide are typically enriched within EVs compared to the cellular membrane(Cocucci et al. 2015).
-Depletion of cholesterol, by treatment with methyl-beta-cylodextrin, severely inhibited regulated EV production and release by dispersing tethering and docking proteins, required to localise to these rafts(Chamberlain et al. 2001; Lang et al. 2001).
-Furthermore, this modification of lipid rafts reflects a change in EV protein content(Leyt et al. 2007).
-Similar occurrences were investigated for ceramide and sphingolipids(Trajkovic et al. 2008; Phuyal et al. 2014).
-Hereby indicating that lipid composition mediates EV formation and potentially cargo loading.
-EV cargo consists of cytoplasmic material with selective and non-selectively exported ribonucleic acids (RNA), proteins and lipids due to these proposed loading mechanisms by membrane proteins (Stoorvogel 2015).
+(Cocucci et al. 2015)EV cargo consists of cytoplasmic material with selective and non-selectively exported ribonucleic acids (RNA) and proteins due to loading mechanisms by membrane proteins (Stoorvogel 2015).
 This method of secretion facilitates long range intercellular communication, benefiting from homing mechanisms by surface proteins and enhanced stability of the contents due to being membrane bound(Mulcahy et al. 2014).
-Secretion and absorption of the extracellular vesicles has been attributed to a range of biological processes, such as, the secretion of selectively exported cytokines in immunological responses and establishing a pre-metastatic niche in cancer progression(Campos et al. 2015; De Toro et al. 2015).
-Hereby, understanding the cargo loading mechanisms can reveal how certain intercellular communications are mediated, which play a role in multiple cellular processes.
+Secretion and uptake of the extracellular vesicles has been reported to influence a range of biological processes, such as, the selectively export of cytokines in immunological responses and establishing a pre-metastatic niche in cancer progression(Campos et al. 2015; De Toro et al. 2015).
+Therefore, understanding the cargo loading mechanisms can reveal how certain intercellular communications are mediated.

 microRNAs: function and export.